 - July 2 – American Revolution: The final (despite minor revisions) U.S. Declaration of Independence is written.
 The full Continental Congress passes the Lee Resolution.

-- July 3 – American Revolution: British troops first landed on Staten Island, which will become the longest-occupied land for the duration of the conflict.
+- July 3 – American Revolution: British troops first land on Staten Island, which will become the longest occupied land for the duration of the conflict.

 - July 4